substrate-developer-hub/substrate-contracts-workshop/1/storing-a-mapping.md

 ## Initializing a HashMap

-As mentioned a number of times throughout this tutorial, not initializing storage before you use it is a common error that can break your smart contract.
+As mentioned, not initializing storage before you use it is a common error that can break your smart contract.
 For each key in a storage value, the value needs to be set before you can use it.
 To do this, we will create a private function which handles when the value is set and when it is not, and make sure we never work with uninitialized storage.

 So given `my_number_map`, imagine we wanted the default value for any given key to be `0`.
 We can build a function like this: